-The Injectors, Lamps, and Relays (but not the Tachometer) low side driver outputs are capable of detecting a short to ground by measuring the current flow in the output device and comparing it to a known current value.
+The Injectors, Lamps, and Relays (but not the Tachometer) low side driver outputs are capable of detecting a short to ground when the output is turned on by measuring the current flow in the output device and comparing it to a known current value.
 If a short to ground is detected it is annunciated via a bit in the appropriate SPI status register.